-It’s been 5 years of hard work made of analysis, workshops, debates, and research in the community of musicians, meetings that were also held during the Imogen Heap tours in the States and in other countries, and now the Creative Passport has been launched in beta version.
+It’s been 5 years of hard work made of analysis, workshops, debates, and research in the community of musicians, meetings held during the Imogen Heap tours in the States and in other countries, and now the Creative Passport has been launched in beta version.

-The goal from the beginning has focused on creating a platform with a system to certify and guarantee the identity of each music maker, and to be able to upload, update, manage and control all the data of one’s artistic and musical profile on all digital channels.
+The goal from the beginning has focused on creating a platform with a system to certify and guarantee each music maker’s identity and to be able to upload, update, manage and control all the data of one’s artistic and musical profile on all digital channels.

 With a certified Creative Passport, it is then possible to play an active role in addressing the various challenges of the changes taking place in the music industry.

-Imogen Heap’s Creative Passport venture was launched on December 9, (Imogen Heap’s Birthday), in beta version, with music producers around the world now encouraged to sign up for a free account.
+Imogen Heap’s Creative Passport venture was launched on December 9, (Imogen Heap’s Birthday), in beta version, with music producers worldwide now encouraged to sign up for a free account.

-This is the map updated in real-time of the artists, musicians, and all the operators in the sector who are registering and profiling with a Creative Passport.
+This is the map updated in real-time of the artists, musicians, and all the operators in the sector who register and profile with a Creative Passport.

 The Yoti digital ID service is the core of the platform which, says the Creative Passport team, “will ensure creatives have a secure way to share their verified information with both people and third-party services.”

 It’s a safe place to store personal details, encrypted so only the artist can access them.